sushio4/hsss_encryption/README.md

 - add that value to the currently encrypted byte (like caesar)
 - shift the password one character to the left (rotate)

+Each character being offseted by a different amount greatly reduces the risk of a successful frequency analysis of a ciphertext, even though this is cyclic (cycle has the length of a password), as long as the attacker has no information on the password used.

 ### Salt

 It has a constant length of 16 bytes and it's generated pseudo-randomly.
 It sits at the beginning of encrypted data and is appended to the password before hashing.
+Salt prevents attacks based on precomputed hash tables such as rainbow tables.

 ``[ password ][ salt ]``